Taewaters/monorepo/README.md

 * 5 digit Mass SMS number to warn about bad batches
 * 5 digit Mass SMS number to warn about bad dates

+## What if I don't live in Dallas and I run a harm reduction org and think this
+programmer guy is both handsom and has a brilliant idea.

+Firstly, I'm flattered, but sorry ladies, gentlemen, and those betwixt, **I'm** spoken for.
+But this **system** and its **code** are not!
+As we write this, we are also writing scripts to automate its deployment for any other harm reduction org or any activist org who needs a hotline with privicy in mind but lacks infrastructure.
+At a hundreds of calls per month call volume, the cost should be no more than the serivce cost of a pre-paid burner.
+Over that the cost is still reasonable.
+I in no way endorse the platforms used for any reason other than their price.
+All capitalist enterprises must die, but also until we take back the telecom industry, here we is.

+PS anyone willing to forcibly take the telecom industry and distribute its productive means to the people please email admin@threearrowscommunication.com (I hear those dudes hate AT&T, fascists, and the bourgeoisie; and love anarchism, the working person, writing code with VIM, fiber optics, and open source everything).

 ## How to contribute

 Fork the motherfucking repo, make improvements, make a goddamned pull request.